rathod-aryan/cseag3/README.md

  NOTE - (SUPER SERIOUS) -- "pip install Pillow" kar lena please before running the server.

  Recent stuff done -
+ Sign In, Sign Up pages completed.

+ Stuff to be done -
+ Paytm Integration (last on to-do-list)

+ stuff already done-
  Store page has been completely linked
  Guest user cart integrated using cookies
  Added a footer to main.html which is a mini about us.

- Stuff to be done -
- need static templates for Login, Customer Dashboard. add guest-user/logged-in user in nav bar
+ Checkout is functional for both logged in and guest user

  no pizza for you guys

+ literally ho gaya